mbmorrissey/cadalogger/README.md

 - cadalogger GND to DS18b20 black wire
 - cadalogger 3.3V to JSN-SR04Tv3 5V
 - cadalogger GND to JSN-SR04Tv3 GND
-- cadalogger TX to JSN-SR04Tv3 XX
+- cadalogger TX to JSN-SR04Tv3 RX
-- cadalogger RX to JSN-SR04Tv3 XX
+- cadalogger RX to JSN-SR04Tv3 TX

 ### Temperature logger with satellite data transmission

 This design returns to the simple scheme of only logging temperature.
-However, in addition to saving the temperature record, it transmits the data over the Iridium satellite network using a RockBlock 9603 modem.
-A subscription to the satellite service is required (see here).
+However, in addition to saving the temperature record, it transmits the data over the Iridium satellite network using a RockBlock 9602 modem.
+A subscription to the satellite service is required (see [here](https://www.groundcontrol.com/en/)).

 The logger wakes every hour to record temperature, and saves 12 reads before each transmitting, thus transmitting a bulk data summary twice a day.

 What becomes of the messages depends on settings that can be arranged when you subscribe to the service.
 In the video, we simply see the data being received by email.

-Messages up to 50 bytes have a fixed cost.
+This sketch does not transmit data very efficiently, in part because we were interested in transmitting frequently in order to get an idea of reliability.
+Messages up to 50 bytes have a fixed cost, so for a longer-term deployment, we would probably pack at least 12 hourly measurements into each transmission, rather than transmitting approximately every hour.

 The satellite modem is reasonably efficient (considering it is transmittign a message that can be detected in space!), but this design would be expected to last approximately X weeks on 3xAA batteries.
-We have tested it with AAs for short periods, but suggest it would be most useful to deploy with higher capacity batteries, such as 3xD cells.
+We have tested it with AAs for short periods, but suggest it would be most useful to deploy with higher capacity batteries, such as 3xD cells (as in the video).

-### An RS232 sensor and solar power

-A major design goal for cadalogger is to make it plausible to power long-term data logging deployments off of inexpensive and easy to obtain batteries.
-However, sometimes we may wish to operate sensors that require enough power that some kind of topping up may be necessary.
-In this example, a WindSonic (TM) ultrasonic anemometer is operated using a cadalogger board...
+We used a [RockBlock 9602 Iridium satellite modem](https://www.groundcontrol.com/en/product/rockblock-9602-satellite-modem/) for this example.
+This was a bit of a mistake, becuase the 9602 version needs a 5V power supply, while we could have used the [RoclBlock 9603 modem](https://www.groundcontrol.com/en/product/rockblock-9603/) and powered it directly of the 3xAA or 3xDD battery pack.
+Consequentially, we needed an extra device: a step-up voltage regulator to provide 5V.
+We happened to have an [Adafruit 5V TPS61023 boost converter](https://www.adafruit.com/product/4654) to hand, so we used it.

+Connections
+- 3xDD positive to cadalogger power supply pin
+- 3xDD positive to Vin on 5V regulator
+- 3.3V output from cadalogger to Vin of waterproof DS18b20
+- cadalogger mini D6 to data (yellow) of waterproof DS18b20
+- 4.7k pullup resistor from DS18b20 data to 3.3V
+- TX2 on cadalogger mini to modem RX
+- RX2 on cadalogger mini to modem TX
+- cadalogger pin D7 (aka SS) to modem sleep control
+- 5V output from regulator to model power supply
+- connect all grounds (battery, cadalogger, 5V regulator, DS18b20, modem)

 ## Contact